 As the Spring season gets started, we know that we can look forward to more learning opportunities, and to more ways to have fun outdoors.
 Click here for some great ideas on how to keep your kids learning and having fun in the GTA this season.

-TDSB Welcoming Communities for Newcomer Youth and Kids is a structured mentorship program for new Canadian students in TDSB elementary schools, middle schools and secondary schools.
+TDSB Newcomer Services -Welcoming Communities is a structured mentorship program for new Canadian students in TDSB elementary schools, middle schools and secondary schools.